shigen-StoneRoot/FFPN/pretraining datasets/readme.md

 ### (4) Generate the hessian and coarse_gt

 You have to modify the path in coarse_label.m file and run this file.
+After execution, please normalize the Hessian image to the range [0, 1], and binarize the coarse_gt data by setting all non-zero elements to 1.

 After the preprocessing, all datasets should have the same file structure: